iWinston/typeorm-plus/docs/decorator-reference.md

 * `increment` - uses AUTO_INCREMENT / SERIAL / SEQUENCE (depend on database type) to generate incremental number.
 * `uuid` - generates unique `uuid` string.
+* `rowid` - only for [CockroachDB](https://www.cockroachlabs.com/docs/stable/serial.html).
+Value is automatically generated using the `unique_rowid()`
+function.
+This produces a 64-bit integer from the current timestamp and ID of the node executing the `INSERT` or `UPSERT` operation.
+> Note: property with a `rowid` generation strategy must be a `string` data type

-Default generation strategy is `increment`, to change it to `uuid`, simply pass it as the first argument to decorator:
+Default generation strategy is `increment`, to change it to another strategy, simply pass it as the first argument to decorator:

 ```typescript
 @Entity()